AEB-labs/Java-application-exercise/docs/en/setup.md

 > [!CAUTION]
 > Please do not create a pull request on the main project or fork it!
 Your code won't be private!

-The application exercise is configured for Eclipses, IntelliJ and VS Code IDEs, but you are free to use other development environments (or none at all).
+The application exercise is configured for Eclipse, IntelliJ and VS Code IDEs, but you are free to use other development environments (or none at all).
 Before you can start programming, you need to prepare the application exercise properly.
 There are three ways to do this:

 - [GitHub template](#template)